comps/ptef/doc/TEF.md

 ## Standard IO redirection and logging

-When executing any executable, the runner redirects both stdout and stderr to a log file, stored in a separate hierarchy that mimics the execution hierarchy, that is with `TEF_PREFIX` appended after its root.
+When executing any executable, the runner redirects both stdout and stderr to a log file.

-The default root for the logging hierarchy is a `logs` directory in CWD.
+### Logging in a separate hierarchy

-If `TEF_LOGS` environment variable exists, it specifies a replacement root.
+If the `TEF_LOGS` environment variable is non-empty, it specifies the root of a separate logging hierarchy, which mimics the execution hierarchy.

-The root of the hierarchy and any directories inside it are created if necessary and non-existent.
+The `TEF_LOGS` directory and any sub-directories inside it are created if non-existent.

-The log file name matches the name of the executable.
-When executing a subdirectory (executable with `argv[0]` name in a directory), the name of the directory is used instead.
+In this hierarchy, the log files match the name of the executables.
+When executing a directory (executable with `argv[0]` name in a directory), the name of the directory is used instead.

 Since directories and log files from `argv[0]` runners of the directories cannot share the same name, `.log` is appended to all log files inside the hierarchy.

-Ie. under the logging hierarchy root:
+Ie. under `TEF_LOGS`:
 ```
 /first_executable.log
 /subdir/second_executable.log